emschorsch/nlp-final-project/README.md

 oldFiles\: Old files not being used in the classifiers

-texFiles\: LaTeX files used to create our paper
+texFiles\: Our paper and the LaTex code that it was compiled from.